alwaysbecooking/freshmold/ai-rules/docs/for_ai/rules/meta_rules_location.md

 5. Rule files MUST contain proper markdown formatting

 ## Implementation
-- Clie will enforce this rule by:
+- The AI will enforce this rule by:
   - Automatically creating rules in the `docs/for_ai/rules` directory
   - Preventing creation of rules outside this directory
   - Maintaining separation of rules into individual files